Skip to content

 The "Floating Effect" is a layout strategy that maximizes visible floor area by utilizing furniture with thin legs or wall-mounted designs.
 Because the human brain uses the floor's continuity to calculate the boundaries of a room, every square inch of floor you can see under a sofa or TV stand adds to the perceived size of the space.
 In smaller urban apartments, "floating" your furniture can make a 200-square-foot living room feel significantly larger.
 It creates a sense of lightness that counteracts the density of urban living.

 To implement this, look for pieces that offer at least 4–6 inches of ground clearance.
 A small living room TV stand with tapered legs is a perfect example of this principle in action.
-For those with particularly tight configurations, a corner unit that tucks away while still offering leg-height clearance—like the Palladia series—allows for the "Floating Effect" even in the most restricted corners of a room.
-This ensures that even "heavy" storage pieces contribute to a feeling of openness.
+For those with particularly tight configurations, a corner unit that tucks away while still offering leg-height clearance allows for the floating effect even in restricted layouts.

 6. Vertical Volume & Visual Horizon